maayange17/Source-Separation-Study-using-a-Transformer/README.md

 ### 5. spacetimeformer-main
 Here, we have both the original zip file and the file after some changes we did. **The original code will not work, use the folder!**
 We did changes to the inputs of the model and to the embed files (both in 'nn' files of the Spacetimeformer) to match our inputs and outputs of the model.
+### 6. Model_with_transformer_full_run_logs.ipynb
+Here, you will see the full logs of the running of our model.
+The last log is the log with the results that we show in our paper.
+Also show commands of how to run the model.

 ### Important details:
 a.
 Remember to update the main_path <br/>